mcnulty/udi/PROTOCOL.md

 # UDI Wire Protocol

 The UDI protocol encodes messages using [CBOR](cbor.io).
-Messages are composed of a single array data item, with a definite length.
-The first element in the array is a message type and takes on 3 possible values as an unsigned integer:
-`request(0)`, `response(1)`, `event(2)`.
-Further data items in the array are determined by the message type.
+There are three types of messages:
+`request`, `response`, or `event`.
+The message type is determined by the source or destination of the message.

 ## Requests

-A request is a single array data item where the first nested item is the unsigned integer 0.
-The second data item is an unsigned integer indicating the request type.
-Further data items are input data required to execute on the request.

-The following is a list of request types and corresponding values:
+A request is a single map data item with one guaranteed pair:

+- A key of `typ` with an unsigned integer value that defines the type of the request.

+The possible values are in the table below:

 | Request Type        | Value |
 | ------------        | ----- |